 Grapeseed Oil Intake: Risks To Consider

 Contamination of grapeseed oil during the drying cycle of the chemical manufacturing process is another health risk.
 The drying process, which involves direct contact with combustion gases, can leave the oil with dangerous levels of polycyclic aromatic hydrocarbons (PAHs).
 Research has connected high exposure to PAHs with cardiovascular disease, cancer, and poor fetal development.
 Also, the pomace left after pressing is often compacted with bulldozers to reduce volume and that could contribute to the high contamination level in the raw material.
-Of course, it is impossible for a consumer to know this while purchasing a bottle of grapeseed oil.6 So choose wisely, looking out for organic, cold-pressed grapeseed oil.
-In the US, genuine organic grapeseed oil should be certified so by the United States Department of Agriculture.
+Of

 The Benefits Of Grapeseed Oil: For Your Skin And Hair